 “Sometimes in the midst of controversy we can lose sight of the purpose of creation itself.
 Richard Barcellos uses the creation of the world like a great telescope to look up at the beauty of the Creator.” – Joel Beeke, President of Puritan Reformed Theological Seminary

 “Richard provides clear and penetrating insight into God’s purpose to bring the human race to a condition that is “Better than the Beginning.”
 Christ brings the creation train derailed by Adam to its original glorious destination!”- Dr. Sam Waldron, Academic Dean of Midwest Center for Theological Studies

 “In a day of increasing secularization, it is refreshing to think of the divine purpose in making and sustaining the world.
 Read this book, and you will deepen your understanding of the Lord’s purposes in bringing the world into existence.” – Dr. James Renihan, Dean of the Institute of Reformed Baptist Studies

-Besides the review written by Bill at Reformed For His Glory, there is another longer lengthy review by Fernando which includes some wonderful excerpts.
+Besides the review below written by Bill at Reformed For His Glory, there is another more lengthy review by Fernando which includes some wonderful excerpts.